R-Hertel/TPMN2021_FEM/comparison_FEM_ho_FDM.md

 1. an example deliberately kept simple to show a method's general principle, and
 2. a specialized higher-order formula tailored to treat that problem.

-The different degree of accuracy of these two approaches is not relevant for a general comparison of the FEM and the FDM.
-The accuracy of the linear FEM can be improved by not using the mass-lumping approximation.
-Moreover, the two approximations compared here are not of the same order.
-One should thus not draw general conclusions from this regarding the accuracy of the FDM or the FEM.
+It can moreover be noted that the accuracy of the linear FEM discussed here is lowered by the mass-lumping approximation, and that the two approximations are not of the same order.
+One should thus not draw general conclusions from this comparison regarding the accuracy of the FDM or the FEM.
 Nevertheless, the higher-order finite-difference formula is a remarkable addition to the numerical treatment of this specific example, and it can be helpful to use such recipes in certain situations.

 ## Addendum: Mass-lumping vs. weak derivative
 A short test shows that calculating the weak derivative yields practically the same result as the mass-lumped approximation of the derivative discussed in the lecture.